Adult Blood Culture Contamination Rate; A national measure and standard for clinical laboratories and antibiotic stewardship programs

 The TAVR 30-day morbidity/mortality composite is a hierarchical, multiple outcome risk model that estimates risk standardized results (reported as a “site difference”) for the purpose of benchmarking site performance.
 This measure estimates hospital risk standardized site difference for 5 endpoints (death from all causes, stroke, major or life-threatening bleeding, acute kidney injury, moderate or severe paravalvular aortic regurgitation) within 30 days following transcatheter aortic valve replacement.

 30-Day Unplanned Readmissions for Cancer Patients measure is a cancer-specific measure.
-It provides the rate at which all adult cancer patients covered as Fee-for-Service Medicare beneficiaries have an unplanned readmission within 30 days of discharge from an acute care hospital.
+It provides the rate at which adult cancer patients have an unplanned readmission within 30 days of discharge from an acute care hospital.
 The unplanned readmission is defined as a subsequent inpatient admission to a short-term acute care hospital, which occurs within 30 days of the discharge date of an eligible index admission and has an admission type of “emergency” or “urgent.”